Multiplicity dependence of charged-particle intra-jet properties in pp collisions at $\sqrt{s}$ = 13 TeV: Results

 From a theoretical perspective, several efforts~\cite{JetModpp1MPI, JetModpp2Rope, JetModpp3CRMPI} have been made to understand the jet modification in high-multiplicity events compared to minimum-bias ones in pp collisions.
 In Ref.~\cite{JetModpp3CRMPI}, a modification of jet properties in HM compared to MB events is predicted in pp collisions due to phenomena such as multiparton interactions (MPI) with color reconnection (CR) in PYTHIA\,8 as well as enhancement in the number of gluon-initiated jets in high-multiplicity events compared to that in minimum-bias collisions.

 Using similar conditions for selecting MB and HM events and other kinematic selections as applied to data, the observed behavior in the ratio of $z^{\rm ch}$ distributions between HM and MB events in PYTHIA\,8 is further investigated for 10~$<p_{\rm T}^{\rm jet,\,ch}<$~20~GeV/$c$ and jet radius 0.4.
 Two event samples with configurations `MPI:~ON, CR:~ON' (default setting in PYTHIA\,8) and `MPI:~OFF, CR:~OFF' (where both MPI and CR are switched off) are generated using PYTHIA\,8 for minimum-bias and high-multiplicity pp collisions at \s = 13 TeV.
-Figure~\ref{Py8JetModInc} (left) shows the comparison of $z^{\rm ch}$ distributions for inclusive (quark- and gluon-initiated) leading charged-particle jets in the interval 10~$<p_{\rm T}^{\rm jet,\,ch}<$~20~GeV/$c$ between HM (blue circles) and MB (red boxes) events for the above-mentioned configurations.
-The ratio of $z^{\rm ch}$ distributions between HM and MB events (bottom panel) shows a significant modification of jet fragmentation in the presence of MPI with CR and the magnitude of the modification gets reduced when MPI and CR are switched off, indicating the dependence of jet modification on MPI and CR.
+Figure~\ref{Py8JetModInc} (left) shows the $z^{\rm ch}$ distributions for inclusive (quark- and gluon-initiated) and gluon-initiated leading charged-particle jets in the interval 10~$<p_{\rm T}^{\rm jet,\,ch}<$~20~GeV/$c$ for both HM and MB events for the above-mentioned configurations.
+The ratio of $z^{\rm ch}$ distributions between HM and MB events (right panel) shows a significant modification of jet fragmentation in the presence of MPI with CR and the magnitude of the modification gets reduced when MPI and CR are switched off, indicating the dependence of jet modification on MPI and CR.
 The origin of the residual amount of modification in the absence of both MPI and CR is further investigated using gluon-initiated jets to check the dependence of jet modification on the nature of the initiating parton.
 A geometrical matching procedure based on the closest-distance approach (as applied in Ref.~\cite{JetModpp3CRMPI}) is followed to match hard-scattered partons with the leading jets.
 The fraction of gluon-initiated jets is found to be larger in HM events ($\sim$83\%) than in MB events ($\sim$77\%).
-Figure~\ref{Py8JetModInc} (right) shows the comparison of $z^{\rm ch}$ distributions for gluon-initiated leading charged-particle jets between HM (blue circles) and MB (red boxes) events for `MPI:~OFF, CR:~OFF' configuration, showing a further, even though small, reduction of the modification with increasing multiplicity as compared to the case of inclusive jets.
-These observations indicate that MPI with CR and enhanced gluonic contribution are playing major roles in the change of jet fragmentation in high-multiplicity events compared to minimum-bias events.
+Figure~\ref{Py8JetModInc} (right) also shows the ratio of $z^{\rm ch}$ distributions for gluon-initiated leading charged-particle jets between HM and MB events for `MPI:~OFF, CR:~OFF' configuration, showing a further, even though small, reduction of the modification with increasing multiplicity as compared to the case of inclusive jets.
+These observations indicate that MPI with CR is playing major roles in the change of jet fragmentation in high-multiplicity events compared to minimum-bias events.